johnttan/mafiaonlineapp/docs/chapter/client.md

 The client is built on top of AngularJS.
 I used Angular because it structures the code in a robust and purposeful way, while remaining flexible.
 GameService is responsible for storing game state and interacting with Socket.io.

+Semantic UI CSS framework is used for most of the styling.
+The semantic style of the element declarations is brilliant and powerful.

 **GameService** contains 3 primary socket connections, the main socket, matchmaking socket, and game socket.
 The game socket is connected to a unique namespace for the game when a game is found.